-Especially Suited to B.C.
+Especially Suited to BC

-B.C.’s coastline, mountainous terrain and wide variety of wildlife mean we have signs here, you won’t find in some other parts of Canada.
-(Don’t look for a whale watching sign in Manitoba!)
+BC’s coastline, mountainous terrain and wide variety of wildlife mean we have signs here, you won’t find in some other parts of Canada.
+(Don’t look for a whale watching sign in Alberta!)
 Chances are you won’t see signs that warn of mountain goats, advise of a runaway lane for trucks that have failing brakes while travelling down steep hills, or tell motorists not to stop in avalanche areas, in flat Saskatchewan.

 Signs of the Times

 Our signs have changed over the time, to reflect the thinking behind them.
 For example the ministry’s 1955 Manual of Uniform Traffic Control Devices, purposely misaligns the letters for “bump” to express the jostled feeling of riding over uneven terrain.
 The sign on the right is the current way to warn of rough road or a bump.